David Neagle: Neagle arrested

 Neagle and Field reboarded the train and locked themselves in their cabin.
 Althea attempted to enter their car, saying she wished to slap Field.
 Neagle insisted that she be kept out or he would kill her too.
 A few minutes later Constable Walker of Lathrop and Stanislaus County Sheriff Purvis arrived.
 Neagle provided a document issued by the U.S. Attorney General appointing him as a special Marshal to protect Field.
 Walker arrested Neagle and took him to the county jail in Stockton.
 Neagle refused to say anything about the shooting.
 San Joaquin Sheriff Thomas Cunningham telegraphed San Francisco officers requested that Field be arrested upon his arrival in Oakland.
 This was not done.
-Fields telegraphed the Marshal's office in Stockton, who relayed the information to the U.S. Attorney General.
+Field telegraphed the Marshal's office in Stockton, who relayed the information to the U.S. Attorney General.
 The United States Attorney in San Francisco filed a writ of habeas corpus for Neagle's release.
 The circuit court held a hearing and issued the writ.
 Sheriff Cunningham, with the aid of the State of California, appealed to the United States Supreme Court.
 Cunningham's appeal was based on whether Neagle acted in pursuance of the law when he shot Terry.
 Neagle's defense was based on the letter from Miller to Marshal Franks.